multilectic/.github/profile/README.md

   in parallel lines of reasoning, acknowledging the existence of multiple truths based on various subsets of facts, individual presuppositions and assumptions that each entity uses in reasoning.
-  By embracing multiplicity and interconnectedness, multilectic provides a dynamic framework for philosophical exploration that goes beyond the limitations of traditional discourse.
+  By embracing multiplicity and interconnectedness, multilectic provides a dynamic framework for philosophical exploration that goes beyond the limitations of traditional discourse and hence <b>dialectic</b>.
 </pre>
 <pre>
   <b>Multilectic</b> is a philosophy behind <b>Multilogue</b> - the cooperative game of reasoning entities